 Where are Mt.
 Mitake, Oume and Akigawa located?

 Mt.
-Mitake 御岳山 Oume 青梅 and Akigawa 秋川 are located in the western area of Tokyo, about 60Km away from Shinjuku in Central Tokyo.
+Mitake 御岳山 Oume 青梅 and Akigawa 秋川 are located in the western area of Tokyo, about 60Km from Shinjuku in Central Tokyo.
 Leaving from Shinjuku station, the trains will take you to these places only 60 to 90 minutes by way of Haijima station.
 Traveling west from Haijima station, the townscape you see out of the train window gradually changes to a serene landscape with mountains.

 A view from Mt.
 Mitake